 BASI’s Alpine Level 2 is the gateway qualification which allows those who hold it to teach in a mountain environment.
-There are a number of ways to gain Level 2, from Fast Track Courses to full Level 1 and 2 Residential Courses.
-But what does it take?
-Check out our level 2 ski instructor course overview to find out.

 The BASI Level 2 consists of a 2 week on-snow exam, off snow theory sessions and a further 35 hours of ski school shadowing.
 As holding the BASI Level 1 is a prerequisite for this course, anyone attempting their Level 2 will have already completed the Child Protection and First Aid modules.

 Remember your First Aid must be kept up to date so get into the habit of renewing this life saving training.

 While the BASI Level 2 examines students on a similar range of skills as the BASI Level 1, there is a big jump in the level required to pass.
 This is true of all aspects, from Technical to Teach so we definitely recommend getting some practice and training in before attempting it.

 For students on our Level 1 and 2 Residential Courses you will go straight into this after taking your Level 1, while you are fresh and in the habit of making changes on your skis.